JuryMindAI/jurymind-ai/README.md

 ## Overview

 JuryMind AI is an evaluation-as-a-service platform designed to harness the power of large language models (LLMs) as intelligent judges.
-Our platform enables automated LLM evaluation, prompt optimization, and auto-labeling with agentic AI judges working collaboratively — like a jury of experts.
+Our platform enables automated LLM evaluation, prompt optimization, dataset generation and auto-labeling with agentic AI judges working collaboratively — like a jury of experts.

 JuryMind AI empowers ML teams, AI researchers, and startups to measure, refine, and improve their language models and prompt engineering workflows with minimal manual effort.